 Use of Dwelling Structure.

 All Building Lots shall be used exclusively for single-family residential purposes.
 No Building Lot shall be improved except with a single-family dwelling unit or structure.
-Accessory dwelling units are permitted, but must be attached to the primary dwelling unit and shall be less than 1,000 square feet of living space and must comply with all applicable zoning and building regulations.
+Accessory dwelling units are permitted on lots of 1.5 acres or larger, must be attached to the primary dwelling unit, shall be less than 1,000 square feet of living space, and must comply with all applicable zoning and building regulations..

 Architectural Committee Review.